SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 Log Files
 =========

 Logfiles are an essential part when it comes to debugging your server and figuring what went wrong.
-This pages contains logfiles from SpongeForge and SpongeVanilla servers including short descriptions.
+This page contains logfiles from SpongeForge and SpongeVanilla servers including short descriptions.

 .. contents:: **Provided Logfiles**